unibo-dtm-se-2425-Wasted/report/sections/03-design/index.md

 # Design

 This chapter explains the strategies used to meet the requirements identified in the analysis.

-Ideally, the design should be the same, regardless of the technological choices made during the implementation phase.

-> You can re-order the sections as you prefer, but all the sections must be present in the end
+The design focuses on clear separation of concerns while reflecting the current technological choices (Streamlit frontend + integrated backend).

 # Architectural Style